reconSuave/reconSuave/README.md

  Recon.
 Intel.
 CatPictures.
 OpSec.
 ```

-The "C" also stands for "ComputerStuff."😒
+The "C" also stands for "computer" cuz I own one 😒

  I’m interested in /
 >